HosonLi/InfraredTrackingCar/README.md

 # Infrared Racking Car
-An infrared tracking car based on STC89C52RC, and built through CLion with PlatformIO.
-The entire project follows the syntax of the SDCC compiler.
+The core code of infrared racking car.

 # Capable of Achieving Functionality
-Infrared tracking
+Infrared tracking.
-Infrared remote control departure
+Infrared remote control departure.
-Sound the horn during departure and parking
+Sound the horn during departure and parking.
-Arriving at the stop line, reversing and entering the warehouse
+Arrive at the parking line, reverse into the garage and automatically stop.

 # Hardware Configuration
 One STC89C52RC